Use of medicinal rapé

 Step 6: After the second blow, you may intuitively have a desire to help remove some energy blockage.

-Is good to clean often the rapé applicator, you can use a clean cloth, and alcohol or hydrogen peroxide (hydrogen peroxide).
-Depending on the materials that were used to construct the applicator, care must be taken to prevent the adhesives that hold the bamboo V tubes from peeling off.
+To periodically clean the snuff applicator, you can use a clean cloth, and alcohol or hydrogen peroxide (hydrogen peroxide).
+Depending on the materials used to construct the applicator, care must be taken to avoid peeling of the adhesives that hold the bamboo V-tubes in place.

-In humid places like the jungle, care must be taken to prevent moisture from accumulating inside the applicator and eventually creating mold.
+In humid places like the jungle, care must be taken to prevent moisture from accumulating inside the applicator and end up generating mold.

 Storage of medicinal Rapé